OlliV/bfree/README.md

 ------------

-While Bfree is not a derivative work the following open source projects have been a great help in understanding how BLE, ANT+, and Trainers work in general.
+While Bfree is not a derivative work the following open source projects have been a great help in understanding how BLE, ANT+, and smart trainers work in general.

 - [jedla22/BleTrainerControl](https://github.com/jedla22/BleTrainerControl)
 - [GoldenCheetah](https://github.com/GoldenCheetah/GoldenCheetah)